mazi-project/back-end/README.md

 sudo sh mazi-router.sh [options]
 ```
 [Options]
--a,--available      Displays the status of router OpenWrt
+-s,--status         Displays the status of router OpenWrt
--c,--connect        Starts the process to configure the OpenWrt router
+-a,--activate       Starts the process to configure the OpenWrt router
--d,--disconnect     Restores the initial settings
+-d,--deactivate     Restores the initial settings
 ## License

 See the [LICENSE] (https://github.com/mazi-project/back-end/blob/master/LICENSE) file for license rights and limitations (MIT).